Hyeon0129/crewai/nomad_project/README.md

 This example, unmodified, will create a `report.md` file with the output of a research on LLMs in the root folder.

+The project now also includes a **Selenium** based scraper tool.
+When running `PYTHONPATH=$(pwd)/src python -m nomad_project.main "your topic"` the crew will automatically search the web for that topic and compile the findings into `report.md` and `report.pdf`.

 ## Understanding Your Crew

 The nomad_project Crew is composed of multiple AI agents, each with unique roles, goals, and tools.
 These agents collaborate on a series of tasks, defined in `config/tasks.yaml`, leveraging their collective skills to achieve complex objectives.
 The `config/agents.yaml` file outlines the capabilities and configurations of each agent in your crew.